Social media recipe for engaging content: data, content + luck

 I worked a lot with photographers and noticed that sometimes they like to set the stage in terms of recipes.
 An excellent example of this would be the Cocktail photography cookbook.
-It contains short “recipes” of different food photography setups: lights, background, positioning, etc. The result is a fully baked photo of a delicious-looking cocktail.
+It contains short “recipes” of different food photography setups: lights, background, positioning, etc. You can also use different images and change them fully with a background remover.
+The result is a fully baked photo of a delicious-looking cocktail.

 But this gave me an idea about social media posts.
 There are very similar aspects to posting content to social media.
 My recipe for them is data, content, and a sprinkle of luck.
 It’s an easy recipe for a light Friday reading with a drink in hand.
 So let’s go through the ingredients.

 Data - the base stock

 We’re already so used to measuring everything.
 When I say “data”, even in my mind, I think about reports and dashboards to track engagement rates, likes, shares and so on.
 And that is important.
 But for this recipe, we need to look at the data before posting.

 First, post timing.
 The most straightforward point of data to determine.
 The internet is full of valuable infographics about the best posting times, and I will leave you with resources to dig further.
 But the essential information is here:

 - Facebook.
 Worldwide the best days to post are Tuesday, Wednesday and Friday.
 The best times are between 9 AM and 1 PM.

 - Instagram.
 Worldwide the best day to post is Tuesday, between 11 AM and 2 PM.